asrhou/NATMI/README.md

 DiffEdges.py creates a folder (in the result folder) containing the simple graph and hypergraph for the given ligand-receptor pair in the dataset.

-## Example workflows (simple)

-### Explore intercellular communication in a toy single-cell dataset
+## Example workflow simple (intercellular communication in a toy single-cell dataset)
 In order to explain the procedure for disclosing intercellular communication in a gene expression dataset, we give the commands to extract ligand-receptor-mediated interactions in 'toy.sc.em.txt'. 'toy.sc.em.txt' is a mouse single-cell RNA-seq dataset, 'toy.sc.ann.txt' is the corresponding annotation file.

-#### Extract ligand-receptor-mediated interactions in 'toy.sc.em.txt' and save results to 'test' folder using ExtractEdges.py.
+### Extract ligand-receptor-mediated interactions in 'toy.sc.em.txt' and save results to 'test' folder using ExtractEdges.py.
 The first step of NATMI-based analysis is always to predict the potential ligand-receptor-mediated interactions between cells using the user-specified ligand-receptor pairs.
 Here, we use literature supported ligand-receptor pairs in connectomeDB2020 and ExtractEdges.py to extract interactions in the toy single-cell dataset.

 ```bat
    python ExtractEdges.py --species mouse --emFile toy.sc.em.txt --annFile toy.sc.ann.txt --signalType lrc2p --coreNum 4 --out test
 ```

-#### Visualise ligand-receptor-mediated interaction network of in 'toy.sc.em.txt' in three different ways.
+### Visualise ligand-receptor-mediated interaction network of in 'toy.sc.em.txt' in three different ways.
 The output of ExtractEdges.py in 'test' folder is the predicted edges between three cell types.
 Visualisation of the extracted edges is a good place to start interrogating biological processes through these predicted edges.In order to have a complete view of the cell-to-cell communicatioin network, we first visualise the cell-connectivity-summary network in 'test' folder.

 ```bat